hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="kuberneteslistauthroles"></a>
 # **KubernetesListAuthRoles**
-> void KubernetesListAuthRoles (string list, string kubernetesMountPath = null)
+> void KubernetesListAuthRoles (string kubernetesMountPath = "kubernetes", TimeSpan? wrapTTL = null)

 Lists all the roles registered with the backend.